Parsl/parsl/docs/devguide/design.rst

 Moving from Swift to an established language (python) came with its own tradeoffs.
 We get the backing of a rich and very well known language to handle the language aspects as well as the libraries.
 However, we lose the parallel evaluation of every statement in a script.
 The thesis is that what we lose is minimal and will not affect 95% of our workflows.
-This is not yet substanciated.
+This is not yet substantiated.

 Please note that there are two Swift languages: `Swift/K <http://swift-lang.org/main/>`_ and `Swift/T <http://swift-lang.org/Swift-T/index.php>`_ .
 These have diverged in syntax and behavior.